abseil/abseil.github.io/_posts/2018-09-30-swisstables.md

 By [Matt Kulukundis](mailto:kfm@google.com) and
 [Sam Benzaquen](mailto:sbenza@google.com))

+We are extremely pleased to announce the availability of the new “Swiss Table” family of hashtables in Abseil and the `absl::Hash` hashing framework that allows easy extensibility for user defined types.

 Last year at CppCon, We presented a [talk][cppcon-talk] on a new hashtable that we were rolling out across Google’s codebase.
 When asked about its release date, we may have been a touch optimistic.
 But hopefully it will have been